White-winged dove: Status

 The United States Fish and Wildlife Service has tracked the population of these doves for decades.
 The United States population peaked in 1968, but fell precipitously in the 1970s.
 The decline is likely due to loss of large nesting colonies in the 1960s and 1970s from habitat destruction, shifts in agricultural trends, and over-hunting.
 The population has continued to decline despite tougher hunting laws.
-Its population and range in Arizona has sharply contracted, though its range continues to expand in Texas.
+Its population and range in Arizona have sharply contracted, though its range continues to expand in Texas.
 Though it is the second-most shot-hunted bird in the United States, it remains poorly studied, especially in California and Florida, as well as in Mexico.

 Lead poisoning, especially in hunting areas, poses a significant risk to white-winged dove health.
 A 2010 Texas study found that 66% of doves had elevated lead levels.
 The study noted that birds with lethal concentrations of lead were not found because accidental ingestion of lead shot can kill birds in just two days, and that they are incapacitated before that point, meaning that such birds died before they could be collected by researchers.

 Climate change is expected to expand their range to the north, but will also threaten populations with increased drought and fire, which destroy habitat, and spring heatwaves, which can kill young in the nest.

 Colonial nesting sites in Mexico have seen significant losses.
 The main causes were brush clearing to make way for agricultural or urban development (leading to habitat loss), extreme weather such as droughts and hurricanes, and over-hunting.
-The population in Mexico followed the trend of American populations.
+The population in Mexico followed the trend of the American population.
 In the 1970s, only a million birds were in northeastern Mexico, compared to a rebound of 16 million in the 1980s, and five million in 2007.
 Habitat fragmentation is of great concern to the species, especially due to the preference for returning to the same large colonies year after year.
-Due to continued pressures, large nesting colonies are now mainly gone, and are not expected to return.
+Due to continued pressures, large nesting colonies are now mainly gone and are not expected to return.
 Despite this, the white-winged dove has proved adaptable to human disturbance, and is regarded as a species of least concern by the International Union for Conservation of Nature.